krogerco/Gauntlet-iOS/README.md

 ## How to Use Gauntlet

 Gauntlet augments the standard XCTest unit testing methods to make unit tests more expressive and easier to read.
-Many of the methods in Gauntlet mirror those present in XCTest (e.g. `XCTAsserEqual`) but additionally include a closure that will be called if the assert passes.
+Many of the methods in Gauntlet mirror those present in XCTest (e.g. `XCTAssertEqual`) but additionally include a closure that will be called if the assert passes.

 For example, a typical unit test might look like: